How our Pleasant Grove Teams are Different?

 9-Game Guarantee.
 Our Pleasant Grove teams playing in the Ute Conference play nine regular season games.
 Many teams also get preseason and playoff games.
 Small conferences play short seasons or might make teams play the same opponent more than once.
 It's simple, more game experience means players develop more skills.
 And, more skills make the game more fun to play.

 Opponents.
 The Ute Conference has 36 districts.
-In 2018, its districts ranged in size from 125 players to 700 players.
+Last season, its districts ranged in size from 125 players to 600 players.
 Last season those districts fielded almost 200 “A” teams and almost 300 “B” teams.
 The quantity of teams is a huge advantage and allows the conference to level the playing field.
 Generally, the larger districts play the larger districts and the smaller districts the same.

 Certified Rosters.
 Ever wonder if the rules allow that bruiser of a running back to carry the ball?
 Did his coach just take the “X” sticker off his helmet?
 Or worse, is that kid even part of the team?
 With a certified roster, coaches can challenge and confirm that the other teams are following the rules.
 Seems like a no-brainer, right?
 These questions lingered for our coaches until Pleasant Grove joined the Ute Conference.
 It was an unfortunate and widespread problem.